Do you want to increase your email open rates, boost your click rates, and decrease your unsubscribe rates? Then email segmentation is the way.

 If your subscribers have their own business, you can segment by the type of business they own.

-Are they an eCommerce or a brick and mortar?
-Are they a franchise or a non-profit?
-Are they an enterprise or a small business?
+Are they an eCommerce or a brick and mortar, a franchise or a non-profit, or an enterprise or a small business?

 42. Survey Respondents

 If you sent out a survey, send something special to those who participated.